ms0g/cubicLife/README.md

 <img src="assets/screenshot.gif" alt="image" width="700" height="auto">

+### Rules
++ A live cell that has live neighbors below 5 or above 6 dies.
++ A dead cell that has 4 live neighbors becomes a live cell.

 ### Features
 + **Infinite Grid:** No grid size limitation.
 + **Conway's Game of Life:** CAEngine is specifically designed to run Conway's Game of Life, a classic cellular automaton with simple rules but complex emergent behavior.